OLIVE OIL AND OLIVES

 A yang fruit.
 Most fruit is extremely yin, and best avoided for this reason.
 The olive, however, is an extremely yang fruit.
-This is one reason the botija olives can be recommended on a nutritional balancing program, when eaten in moderation.
+This is one reason the botija olives can be recommended on a development program, when eaten in moderation.

 Olive seeds.
-The olive seed is very rich in minerals such as selenium, zinc and others.
+Botija olive seeds are very rich in minerals such as selenium, zinc and others.
 It can be eaten easily by simply cracking the seed husk with a nut cracker and then eating only the seed.